15 Something Borrowed Ideas for Your Wedding Day

 However, if the rings belong to family or friends who have passed, you may choose to use them as your own during the exchange of rings as part of your ceremony.
 Regardless of what you decide, borrowing the rings of a couple who inspires you lets you quite literally borrow the symbol of their love.

-Something borrowed doesn't always have to be something the couple wears or even a tangible object.
+Something borrowed and something blue don't always have to be a tangible object.
 We adore the idea of borrowing the first dance song of a couple you admire.
 Not only is it a fabulous way for you to show them how much their marriage has inspired you, but it's also a special opportunity to remind the lovebirds of their very own wedding day.
 We foresee no dry eyes in the house.

 Alternatively, if you’d like to have your own first dance song, you could choose to incorporate the song of another couple into your ceremony.
 Find an instrumental version or have your instrumentalist(s) play their song as you walk down the aisle.
 This lets you walk into your life as a married couple with that reminder, and it’s a fun way to add even more personality to your big day.

-Another unique way to incorporate something borrowed is with your cake.
+Another unique way to incorporate something borrowed on your wedding day is with your cake.
 You could choose to use a favorite family recipe of a classic cake your grandmother used to bake or even use the same recipe or flavors your parents had at their own wedding.
-However, if you already have your heart set on a specific cake recipe, you could consider borrowing a friend or relative’s cake knife.
-Traditionally, many couples have kept the cake knives from their weddings, sometimes even having them engraved, so using the utensil at your own celebration is a simple yet meaningful way to borrow from a happy couple.
+Serving favorite cake flavors or styles can also be a sweet way to honor relatives who have passed on.

 earth-tones